 Most of our competitive grants go to New York City public charities, or groups sponsored by one.
 In some cases, we support organizations headquartered outside New York City, but our environmental and social work education programs are national in scope.
-Grantees or fiscal agents should meet the governance and financial standards of the Better Business Bureau, including a board of directors with at least five members, and no more than one paid board member.
+Grantees or funds administrators should meet the governance and financial standards of the Better Business Bureau, including a board of directors with at least five members, and no more than one paid board member.

 You may submit a proposal anytime.
 We build in a long lead time for review of proposals and preparation of grant recommendations, leading to five board meetings each year.
 Program officers weigh many considerations in preparing a group of grant recommendations and cannot promise that any proposal will be considered at a particular board meeting.
 The dates in the table below indicate when applicants can expect to hear from us about a decision on their grant application.